A Cassandra (and Sethos) story the Potter-verse.

 Very slowly, she turned around to meet the pair of auburn eyes that belonged to the voice.
 Not Sethos' chocolate brown eyes.
 Not Sethos' purring voice.
 Something completely different.

-Arriving in the kitchen, Sethos was met by a chaotic sight.
+Arriving in the kitchen, Sethos was met with food chaos.
 On the kitchen table were all the different brands of cereal he had anxiously bought before his granddaughter's visit.
-Like a blind man he had fumbled through one store after the other hunting for all the things he'd heard that eleven-year-olds devour.
+Like a blind man he had fumbled through one store after the other hunting for all the things he'd heard that ten-year-olds devour.
 There were also four different kinds of yogurt, milk and several different kinds of bread with various spreads.
 It was a buffet where there was only one person who could actually eat any of it.
 And speaking of the devil...